risusan87/imagineit/readme.md

 $python --version
 > Python 3.12.7
 ```
-It is best adviced with the use of virtual environment with venv:
+It is best advised with the use of virtual environment with venv:
 ```
 $python -m venv .venv && source ./venv/bin/activate
 ```